mrpotatosanta/bo1-zombies-autosplitter/README.md

 1. Download and install **[LiveSplit](https://livesplit.org/)**
 2. Download the **[Latest Release](https://github.com/mrpotatosanta/bo1-zombies-autosplitter/releases/latest)** and unzip the contents
 3. Double-click `digital-7 (mono).ttf` to preview and install the main font
-4. Launch `LiveSplit.exe` and right-click the window to open context menu
+4. Load your splits:
+   - Double-click `bo1 subsplits.lss`
-5. Open Splits > From File... > `bo1 subsplits.lss`
+   - *Or* in LiveSplit > Open Splits > From File... > `bo1 subsplits.lss`
+5. Load your layout:
+   - Drag-and-drop `bo1 layout.lsl` onto the LiveSplit window
-6. Open Layout > From File... > `bo1 layout.lsl`
+   - *Or* in LiveSplit > Open Layout > From File... > `bo1 layout.lsl`
-7. Edit Layout:
+6. Configure the autosplitter:
+   - Right-click LiveSplit > Edit Layout...
-   - Double-click "Scriptable Auto Splitter"
+   - Double-click Scriptable Auto Splitter
-   - Browse... next to "Script Path" > `bo1 autosplitter.asl`
+   - Click Browse... next to "Script Path" and select `bo1 autosplitter.asl`
    - Confirm "Start," "Split," and "Reset" boxes are all checked
-   - In the "Advanced" section, choose your preferred split timing (hover over the checkbox for more info)
+   - Under Advanced, choose your preferred split timing (hover over the checkbox for more info)
-   - Click OK on both windows
+   - Click OK on both dialogs and Save Layout
-   - Save Layout
-8. Edit Splits:
+7. Link the layout to your splits:
+   - Right-click LiveSplit > Edit Splits...
-   - Check 'Use Layout' box > Browse... > `bo1 layout.lsl`
+   - Check "Use Layout" box > Browse... > select `bo1 layout.lsl`
-   - Click OK
-   - Save Splits
+   - Click OK and Save Splits

 ---